 In the Rocky Mountain Trench, the great Columbia River rises, initially flowing northward past the town of Invermere and into the Columbia Wetlands.

 Here, the river is boosted by the mountain waters of Toby Creek, cascading down from the ancient mountains that lie to the west.
-Panorama Mountain Village is situated just 18km/11mi west of Invermere.
+Panorama Mountain Resort is situated just 18km/11mi west of Invermere.